 KASME_D = KDF (device_temp_key || KASME , network nonce || device_nonce)

 Network_nonce and device_nonce are public information.
 By our assumptions, the attacker controlling a (rogue) network entity to which the RN is attaching can know KASME by eavesdropping on CK, IK sent on the interface between UICC and RN.
 So, the only value the attacker needs to know in addition for being able to compute KASME_D is device_temp_key.
-This parameter device_temp_key is sent to the RN as as part of the device_challenge encrypted as Edevice_root_key (device_temp_key, A), where the additional input A is the old device_temp_key if the authentication is not part of the attach procedure and is the empty string otherwise.
+This parameter device_temp_key is sent to the RN as part of the device_challenge encrypted as Edevice_root_key (device_temp_key, A), where the additional input A is the old device_temp_key if the authentication is not part of the attach procedure and is the empty string otherwise.
 Hence, as the device_root_key is the public key of the RN and thus known to the attacker, the attacker can choose a device_temp_key of his own and send it to the RN in a device_challenge in attach procedures.
 For non-attach procedures, he needs to additionally know the old device_temp_key.
 Then the attacker can compute KASME_D and impersonate a genuine network.
 The attacker has two possibilities for obtaining the EPS AKA challenge RAND || AUTN to be sent to the RN from the rogue network: if the attacker can only eavesdrop on the UICC-RN interface the attacker obtains a valid RAND || AUTN from a genuine network in a response to an unprotected RN attach request; if the attacker can fully control the UICC-RN interface he can choose any challenge RAND || AUTN and transfer any keys CK, IK to the RN over the UICC-RN interface under his control.

 The root cause of this lack of network-to-RN authentication seems to be that the public key-based part of the protocol from clause 7.6.2.2.1 provides only RN-to-network authentication while EPS AKA, which does provide mutual authentication, is executed on the UICC, which is not securely bound to the RN platform.
 In more detail: the device_challenge lacks freshness and origin authentication.
 The EPS AKA challenge RAND || AUTN has both, freshness and origin authentication, through the use of the sequence number and the MAC.
 However, this does not help to guarantee network-to-RN authentication because SQN and MAC in EPS AKA can only be checked by the UICC on behalf of the RN and the RN has no secure connection to the UICC.

-Editor’s Note: The threat described in S3-101101 is mitigated by the procedure in clause 10.5.2.2.1.
-It is ffs whether and how the threat described in S3-101102 should be addressed and whether further threats may arise from the lack of network-to-RN authentication.
+The above attack scenario is only applicable for the case that AS security is used to integrity protect the S1-AP/X2-AP signalling.
+The threat identified for the case of using AS security to integrity protect the S1-AP/X2-AP traffic only relates to stealing the RN for use in another network and not on actually attacking user(s) connected to that RN.

+In order to prevent the RN being stolen and used continually in a rogue network, the RN could be required to periodically attach to the management system in order to keep functioning as a RN.

 10.5.2.2.3 Attach flow and rekeying E-UTRAN keys